Study Abroad

 Copies of the regulations, guidelines, and financial procedures are available on the OSA website and through a student’s electronic portfolio.

-Application for study abroad entails gaining the preapproval of a faculty advisor.
-Up to four course credits are normally allowed for each of two semesters.
-Permission for up to a fifth course credit in any given semester may be granted by the program director in the case of Wesleyan-administered programs and by the Associate Director of Study Abroad for Wesleyan-approved programs and must also be approved by the advisor.
+Up to four Wesleyan credits are normally allowed for each of two semesters.
+Permission for up to a fifth credit in any given semester may be granted by the program director in the case of Wesleyan-administered programs and by the Director of Study Abroad for Wesleyan-approved programs.
 Grades earned will be reported on the Wesleyan transcript and will be counted in GPA calculations.
-Students automatically receive credit toward graduation for this preapproved program of instruction.
-This is the only way in which credit is given for courses taken abroad, except for courses taken abroad during the winter session or summer, which are processed as transfer credit.
+Students have the option of selecting CR/U grading mode for one course per semester for transfer credit.
+The deadline for this varies by program.

 All university academic regulations apply to students studying for Wesleyan credit abroad, and withdrawal from a study-abroad program will be treated in the same way as withdrawal from the University.
 Wesleyan may withdraw a student from a program abroad or place a student on medical leave, should it be deemed advisable to do so.